ovidiugabriel/pharen-racket/README.md

 The string concatenation operator `.` is already used as cons equivalent in Racket.
 So `'(1 .
 2)` is equivalent with `(cons 1 2)`.
 For this reason the `..` operator will be used instead, which is nothing but an alias for `string-append`.

 Please note that in Racket `string-append` joins the strings in the parameters list together, while `string-join` joins the elements of the string list received as the single parameter.

 A new operator `<>` may be introduced in the near future to allow both signatures.
+Even if we received some criticism about using operators instead of functions.